TjandraD/cv-processor/README.md

 # cv-processor

 Backend REST API for a bilingual CV semantic matching system.
-Receives pre-extracted CV text strings from the frontend (OCR is handled on the FE side), matches them against job postings using multilingual sentence embeddings, and returns ranked candidate results alongside a TF-IDF keyword baseline score for comparison.
+Receives a pre-extracted CV text string from the frontend (OCR is handled on the FE side), matches it against a job posting using multilingual sentence embeddings, and returns the match result alongside a TF-IDF keyword baseline score for direct comparison.

 > **Skripsi:** Perancangan Sistem Filtering Kandidat Berdasarkan Kualifikasi Menggunakan Analisis Semantik Berbasis Machine Learning pada Data Curriculum Vitae